 As you get closer to retirement, we move your investments to more conservative choices.
 This saves you from unwanted movement of market.
 Let’s say you are in a phase of retirement plan when you want to have 70% of your investment in stocks, 20% in bonds and 10% in cash equivalents.
 However, your investments in the latter 2 have not been doing so well, while the value of your stock investments has gained significantly such that now, stocks actually make up a total of 80% of the money you have invested.
 This doesn’t match with your current allocation plan.
 Rebalance your account would require you to move some if your gains in stocks into your bond and cash equivalent allocations to rebalance your investment.

 When your financial future is at stake, there truly are no bad questions.
-And with the complexity of many retirement planning issues, there are bound to be queries that fall outside of your current areas of knowledge.
-Hence we say “ We, The best investment advisory firm in Goa is always ready help you”.
+And with the complexity of many retirement solutions & issues, there are bound to be queries that fall outside of your current areas of knowledge.
+Hence we say “ We are always ready help you”.